ie3-institute/PowerSystemDataModel/docs/readthedocs/io/csvfiles.rst

 Naming of files
 ===============
-A naming strategy provides a mapping between model classes and the names of the data sinks, in which the serialized representation of several objects of this class can be found.
+A naming strategy provides a mapping between model classes and the human readable names of those entities to be used within e.g. the data sinks, in which the serialized representation of several objects of this class can be found.
 Currently we offer two different, pre-defined naming strategies, which you might extend to fit your needs:

 1. **EntityPersistenceNamingStrategy**: